 It’ll then climb steadily through Stroud and Chalford on its ascent through the Golden Valley – once again entering the Sapperton Tunnel at the top of its climb.

 The train will then descend through Kemble as it heads onwards to London via Wiltshire.

-Train fans can also see the famous steam train take the same route later in the year when it returns to the Cotswolds on Saturday 21 August 2021 – with tickets available for the Cotswold Venturer trip via organisers, The Railway Touring Company.
+Train fans can purchase tickets for the Cotswold Venturer trip via organisers, The Railway Touring Company.